Mintbase/Grants-Program/applications/bubblemint-application.md

 ### Ecosystem Fit

-NEAR needs options for open-source lazy minting.
+NEAR needs options for lazy minting.
 Everyone in NEAR NFTs will benefit from additional resources to launch projects.
 We expect other NFTs besides Shardeez will use the code, and other launchpads besides Bubblemint will build on top of it.

 Within Mintbase, this project will bring a way for the type of NFTs with the most volume to use Mintbase contracts.
 That is predominantly PFP lazy-minted collections.
 Therefore more of these collections will benefit advanced functions like revenue splits, metaverse galleries, stores, DappRadar listings, and ongoing development.